Gregory Adam Scott, Ph.D.

 “Medicine for the Body, Buddhist Studies for the Soul: Ding Fubao, Essentials of Buddhist Studies,” forthcoming 2018.

-“Scripture as a Critical Term in Modern Chinese Buddhism,” forthcoming 2017 or 2018.
+“Scripture as a Critical Term in Modern Chinese Buddhism,” forthcoming 2018.

 “Buddhist Building and the Buddhist Revival in the Work of Holmes Welch,” Studies in Chinese Religions 3.3 (September 2017): 204-219